lmaogoodcodenotreally/DOA6/README.md

 # DOA6
 **Modified binaries for Dead Or Alive 6 (Steam)**
-> i
+> **Note:**
-> Note: I know the patch only works during gameplay, this will mostly not affect anything in MainMenu (except low res ofc)
+> I am aware that the patch only works during gameplay.
+It should not significantly affect anything in the MainMenu (except for low resolution, of course).

 *Disclaimer: